 Oil palm smallholders have a critical role in helping us achieve our sustainability goals, as they are part of the supply chain providing an estimated 40% to 50% of the world's palm oil production.
 As part of our Company's involvement, UP continuously engages with smallholders on an annual basis.

-In view of the COVID-19 pandemic, the Smallholder's Field Day for 2022 was deferred.
+In view of the recurring wave of COVID-19 cases, the Smallholder's Field Day for 2023 was deferred however, we are planning to conduct the Smallholders' Field Day in the 2nd half of 2024.